POOJA-TELAVANE/Road-Accident-Severity-Classification/README.md

 🧭 Problem Statement: The target feature is Accident_severity which is a multi-class variable.
-The task is to classify this variable based on the other 31 features step-by-step by going through each day's task.
+The task is to classify this variable based on the other 31 features step-by-step

 Steps followed:=